ConsumerDataStandardsAustralia/infosec/slate/source/index.html.md

 How querying, communication, and revocation of consent will be supported technically are a current key area of focus.
 An approach to consent will be published in January 2019, for the purposes of delivering version 1 of the standards.
 </aside>

 Prior to initiating an authentication request to a Data Holder's Authorisation Server, a Data Recipient MUST have captured indicative Consumer Consent and passed this to the Data Holder.
-A Consent occurrence is assigned a unique `consentId` and is referenced by the Data Holder as part of an authorisation process with a Consumer.
+A Consent occurrence is assigned a unique `cdr_consent_id` and is referenced by the Data Holder as part of an authorisation process with a Consumer.
 This process binds the Consent to the authorisation.
 In order to support this functionality, a Data Holder MUST implement and host an API to support the creation of a Consent, the querying of a Consent, and the deletion of a Consent.
 In this instance the Data Recipient is to be considered the Resource Owner of the Consent occurrence.

 The specifics of the Consent API and processing of Consent are beyond the scope of this document.